 The most important advantages of bare metal servers are dedicated hardware and root access.
 Root access means the user has full control of the entire server and can optimize it to meet the needs.
 The user can also directly install an operating system to the bare metal server or create various virtual machines by using a hypervisor.

 Additionally, the user doesn’t share the resources with other tenants, which allows the user to avoid the noisy neighbor effect.
 On the other hand, bare-metal servers cost more than most other hosting solutions.
-It also requires knowledge of server administration, which may also mean hiring multiple IT professionals to handle the management of the bare metal servers.
+It also requires knowledge of server administration, which may also mean hiring multiple IT professionals to handle the management of bare metal servers.